Updated: Sep 24, 2021

 We can think of loops from Step 5 to Step 4 if the implementation starts and logistics or other influences intervene (perhaps there is new information about the project) which means further input is needed to tweak the details of the co-design.

 There are so many reasons, and places, to loop back with Authentic Co-design.
 Making the decision to do this will involve your judgement and applying the principles to help you make the call.

 Got a question yourself about the application of Authentic Co-design?

 We love these kinds of questions from people using Authentic Co-design.
-So much so that we are providing a free opportunity for anyone who has completed either the Authentic Co-design course or the Introduction to Authentic Co-design course to ask us anything about what you’ve learnt.
+So much so that we are providing a free opportunity for anyone who has completed either the Authentic Co-design course or the Introduction to Authentic Co-design course to ask us anything about what you’ve learned.

 If you want to find out more email us at firstname.lastname@example.org.